 I took these pictures in October, 2016 in Guanajuato, Mexico during the festival of Cervantino.
-It wasn’t related to the festival but I felt it was important to document the voices of these women.
+It wasn’t related to the festival but I felt it was important to document the voices of these women. #metoo is all over the world.

 I asked a fellow traveler from Argentina to help me with the translation and she told me that there was two terrible rapes in which the women were also killed in Argentina last year.
 Terrible violent acts and one in which the perpetrator got off because he was a son of a Policeman.